-The enhanced interface also provides the ability for DMA transfers to extend to external memory.
-For more information on DMA capability, see the DMA Section 3.12.
+The enhanced interface also provides the ability for DMA transfers to external memory.
+For more information on DMA capability, see the DMA sections that follow.

 The enhanced interface improves the low-power performance already present on the TMS320C5000[TM] DSP platform by switching off the internal clocks to the interface when it is not being used.
 This power-saving feature is automatic, requires no software setup, and causes no latency in the operation of the interface.